---->

 signal being observed and responded to.
 Then the key requirements of

-the physical universe would seem to be not particles and/or waves and humans;
+the physical universe would seem to be not particles and/or waves or humans;

 but information emitters, information responders and response time ?
 Gilbert